Ramisto/eJPT-cheatsheet/General-Knowledge/Cybersecurity-basics.md

 # CIA triad

 The CIA triad provides a simple but comprehensive high-level checklist for evaluating your security procedures and tools.[...]
-"Fortinet"
+(Fortinet)

 ## Confidentiality